Kothanalloor

 Kothanalloor is a village located in Vaikom Taluk of Kottayam District of Kerala, India.
 It is situated on the Kottayam-Ernakulam (Cochin) highway, 17.5 kilometers from Kottayam and 49.1 kilometers from Ernakulam.

 The nearest railway station is at Kuruppanthara, which is 3.9 kilometers away.

 History

 Kothanalloor is mentioned in Unnineeli sandhesham (14th century AD) and annals of Synod of Diamper (AD 1599).

-Demography

-The latest census is ongoing in 2021.